Moving Average Convergence-Divergence (MACD) - The Complete Guide

 MACD or Moving Average Convergence-Divergence is one of the most popular and widely used technical analysis Indicators.
-MACD indicator was invented by Gerald Appel in 1960s.
+This indicator was invented by Gerald Appel in 1960s.
 In this section we will discuss about it's concepts, construction, types of trading signals with examples and also an insight of MACD trading strategies.

-MACD is a a momentum Oscillator and can be used to determine the momentum of the price action.
-MACD is comprised of two EMAs (Exponential Moving Averages) of two different time periods i.e. one for longer time period and another for shorter period.
+MACD indicator is a momentum Oscillator and can be used to determine the momentum of the price action.
+It is comprised of two EMAs (Exponential Moving Averages) of two different time periods i.e. one for longer time period and another for shorter period.
 The most common EMA's used for MACD are of 12 periods and 26 periods.

-MACD is unique as it has the elements of lagging indicator as well as leading indicator.
+MACD is unique indicator as it has the elements of lagging indicator as well as leading indicator.
 While saying this, please note that no indicator can be an absolute leading indicator.
 The reason is simple as the signals are generated only after some confirmation of the direction of the price action.
 Please note the following points for the statement made above.

 - Moving averages are trend-following indicators.
 Trend following indicators are those which tend to confirm the trend after the trend has begun and hence are classified as lagging indicators.